GlitchandGo/bustanear/tac.md

 - Any harm, damage, or loss resulting from use of our services
 - Emotional distress, embarrassment, or reputational impact caused by prank links or soundboards
 - Technical issues, interruptions, or data loss
-- Any misuse of the virtual piano, prank links, or mp3 player
+- Any misuse of the virtual piano, prank links, or music player

 All use of BustAnEar is at your own risk.